-Paul Green at 13 in a televised Young People’s Concert with the New York Philharmonic and Leonard Bernstein, 1962.
+At 13, Paul Green was selected by Leonard Bernstein to perform in the televised Young People’s Concert with the New York Philharmonic.

-The orchestra teacher wanted eight-year-old Paul Green to play the viola.
+Green’s orchestra teacher had wanted the eight-year-old to play the viola.
 But once the young Paul heard the sound of the clarinet, it was clarinet or nothing.
 That determination fueled a passion for music and an unusual career that few can match.

 In 1966, Green won the prestigious Young Concert Artists International Auditions and attended Yale University, where he studied with Keith Wilson, and performed as principal clarinetist with the New Haven Symphony Orchestra.
 He graduated Yale with a BA in Theory and Composition in 1970 and continued his studies at Juilliard, where he studied with Joseph Allard, receiving an MS degree in performance in 1972.
 From 1970-75, he soloed with the National Orchestral Association, the Hartford symphony, and Kansas City Youth Symphony, and performed chamber music with Richard Goode, Fred Sherry, Ko Iwasaki and Ursula Oppens, among others.